AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

    * Drag a metric above or below an existing metric header to create a metric overlap.

-For more information about metrics, see [Calculated metrics overview](/help/components/calc-metrics/calc-metr-overview.md).
+For more information about metrics, see [Metrics](/help/components/apply-create-metrics.md).

 ## Add filters to a project